JoseMorenoJ/CPPtest/README.md

 _Write a function that removes K random elements from a std::vector as efficiently as you can._
 _The function should work in place, but does not need to preserve the order of elements._

+#### A comment on the random generation.
+In order to generate a random number, we use C++'s `std::random_device` and create a random number generator with `std::default_random_engine`.
+The `std::random_device` acts like the seed for the random number generator.

+Apparently, in MingW for Visual Code this is not implemented and the seed for the random numbers is always the same.
+Therefor the numbers generated randomly are always the same.

+#### Back to the problem.

+Other that the random generation, the problem doesn't have much to it. we enter a loop where every iteration we will erase an element from the vector using the method `std::vector<int>::erase()`.

+As I am writting this explanation, I realized that the function is not very safe.
+We should check if we have enough elements in the vector before we erase them.
+Or at least return the error if we run out of elements in the vector.

+We will do that in a revision of the code.